 Paul Schwartz, CEO/Co-Founder of ThermoLift, showing a prototype unit.
 All photos courtesy of ThermoLift

 Some things are both counter-intuitive and extraordinary.
 To understand them, we really need to have a grasp of science.
-So I hope no one minds if I start with explaining a couple of things […]
+So I hope no one minds if I start with explaining a couple of […]

 Join the New England Geothermal Professional Association (NEGPA) for their bi-monthly Geothermal Seminars – non-members are welcome to attend as well!
 Topics for discussion in this seminar will include: